profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 > *v.
 258*
 {:.dhp-verse #page39}

-Struggling to become peaceful and wise often stirs things up while carefully allowing the activity of heart and mind to cease naturally calms things down.
+Struggling to become peaceful and wise often stirs things up, while carefully allowing the activity of heart and mind to cease naturally calms things down.
 Wisdom is not discovered by following habits of seeking that which we like.
 When pain and disappointment come to us we can learn to meet them with a quality of willingness and awareness that leads to understanding.
-When happiness and delight come we can be refreshed and renewed by our experience without becoming lost in them.
+When happiness and delight come we can be refreshed and renewed by our experience, without becoming lost in them.
 Enmity and fear are not necessarily obstacles.
-They can be our teachers pointing to a more spacious and wise way of living.
+They can be our teachers, pointing to a more spacious and wise way of living.
 {:.dhp-reflection}